Did you incubate them yourself, or buy from a hatchery or store?

 Maybe you're a teacher who's gone through the exciting incubation and hatch process with your pupils.
 How did that go?

-So you should be very proud of yourself if you managed to hatch some baby chicks of your own.
+So you should be very proud of yourself, whether you managed to hatch some baby chicks of your own or you brooded babies you received from somewhere else.

 I'd love to hear about them - and of course to see some photos.